Pregnant women struggle to find support, stability after displacement from Tigray Region in Ethiopia - Ethiopia

 Pregnant women struggle to find support, stability after displacement from Tigray Region in Ethiopia

-GONDAR, Ethiopia – “When you think about your future, you never plan to be uprooted from the comfort of your home and find fragile safety in a tent,” said 24-year-old Hiwot* from Ethiopia’s embattled Tigray Region.
+GONDAR, Ethiopia – “When you think about your future, you never plan to be uprooted from the comfort of your home and find fragile safety in a tent,” said Hiwot*, 24, from Ethiopia’s embattled Tigray Region.

 Yet this is exactly where she found herself in early December, while she was seven months pregnant.
 Fighting intensified around her neighbourhood, forcing her and her husband to flee.

 “As fighting came close to our house, my safety and that of my baby became my utmost priority.
-We had no choice but to run for our lives,” she described to UNFPA.
+We had no choice but to run for our lives,” she told UNFPA.

-Hiwot's journey was long and dangerous: “We had to travel from Shire in the Tigray Region to Dabat in Amhara Region.
-It took us three full travel days to reach our destination.
-We were first on foot, but then, I became so tired that we took the risk and hitchhiked.”
+Hiwot's journey was long and dangerous.
+“We had to travel from Shire in the Tigray Region to Dabat in Amhara Region.
+It took us three full days to reach our destination.
+We were first on foot, but then I became so tired that we took the risk and hitchhiked.”

-Throughout, her main concern was safeguarding her pregnancy: “I was afraid that I’d fall sick, there would be no one to help me on the way, and I would lose my baby.”
+Throughout the ordeal, her main concern was safeguarding her pregnancy.
+“I was afraid that I’d fall sick, there would be no one to help me on the way, and I would lose my baby.”

 Leaving everything behind